Search

 Eye and face protection devices need maintenance.

-• Clean your devices daily.
+• Clean your devices daily and as often as necessary.
 Follow the manufacturer's instructions.

 • Avoid rough handling that can scratch lenses.
 Scratches impair vision and can weaken lenses.